rv404674/goRubu/commands_benchmarks.md

 telnet localhost 11211
 get https://goRubu/MTAyMTk=
 ```
-this will give the original url, to corresponding to the shorten url.
+This will give the original url, corresponding to the shortened url.
-If you get nothing, it means there is not entry in memcached.

-2. To check Indexed in Mongo.
+2. To check Indexes in Mongo.
 ```bash
 db.collection.getIndexes()
 ```